dlstreamer/pipeline-server/samples/edgex_bridge/README.md

    > NOTE: This fetches the EdgeX `Hanoi` release of [EdgeX docker compose files](https://github.com/edgexfoundry/developer-scripts/blob/master/releases/hanoi/compose-files/README.md) that we will use to bootstrap our launch of the EdgeX Framework.
 This script also pulls the base configuration from the device-mqtt container.
 When it completes you will find a  `./edgex` subfolder is created with these contents.

-1. Build the sample `video-analytics-serving-edgex` image:
+1. Build the sample `dlstreamer-pipeline-server-edgex` image:

    ```bash
    ./docker/build.sh